Alejogb1/job-board/blog-data/how-can-awaitility-be-used-to-wait-for-a-specified-duration.md

 id: "how-can-awaitility-be-used-to-wait-for-a-specified-duration"
 ---

-Alright, let’s talk about `awaitility` and how to wrangle time-based conditions with it—something I've spent quite a few hours doing, trust me.
+, let’s talk about `awaitility` and how to wrangle time-based conditions with it—something I've spent quite a few hours doing, trust me.
 It's more nuanced than just saying "wait for five seconds."
 We need to delve into how it manages that, and what makes it a more reliable alternative to, say, a simple `Thread.sleep()` in many concurrent scenarios.

-First off, when we're speaking of using `awaitility` to wait for a specified duration, we're not *just* passively sleeping.
+First off, when we're speaking of using `awaitility` to wait for a specified duration, we're not _just_ passively sleeping.
 Instead, we're often dealing with situations where asynchronous processes, message queues, or other operations are involved.
 We want to ensure that a certain condition becomes true within that time, or at least confirm it hasn't become true if we're expecting a failure scenario.
-A fixed duration of waiting isn’t always the best fit; rather, we should wait until something *happens*.
+A fixed duration of waiting isn’t always the best fit; rather, we should wait until something _happens_.

 The fundamental concept in `awaitility` revolves around continuously evaluating a condition until it is met, or a timeout occurs.
 This is incredibly useful in integration tests or system tests where we need to observe a change of state driven by other parts of the application.
 Let’s get this clarified further with concrete examples.